> Breast Cancer Screening Recommendations for Men at Higher Risk Due to an Inherited Gene Mutation or Strong Family History

 Men at higher risk for breast cancer should also be aware of the warning signs of breast cancer.

-Any change in the breast (or chest area) or nipple can be a warning sign of male breast cancer including [121-124]:
+Any change in the breast (or chest area) or nipple can be a warning sign of breast cancer in men including [62-64]:

 - Lump, hard knot or thickening in the breast (usually painless, but may be tender)

 - Dimpling, puckering or redness of the skin of the breast